samyaksubedi/Project-Hub/README.md

 Integrations | Cloudinary, GitHub REST API, OpenAI |
 Testing | Vitest, Supertest, Playwright |

-The client and server are two separate npm applications.
-Requests are sent through services and repositories along express routes, and Prisma will deal with the database.
+The frontend and backend are separate npm applications.

-Some implementation aspects are important: Only owners are allowed to change projects, credited teammates aren't allowed to edit, and the database permits one like per account per project.
-Browser tests validate layouts across phone, tablet and desktop.
+Project owners can edit their projects, while credited collaborators cannot.
+Each account can also like a project only once.

+Browser tests check layouts across phone, tablet, and desktop sizes.

+---

-## Run it locally
+## Run locally

-### 1. Prerequisites
+### 1. Requirements

-Install Node.js with npm, Git, and Docker with Compose.
-Configure Docker to run Linux containers.

-Also, you need to have functional SMTP credentials for verification of emails.
-The following example assumes a set up using Gmail.
+You'll need:

+- Node.js and npm
+- Git
+- Docker with Compose
+- SMTP credentials for email verification

-### 2. Clone the repository and start the database
+### 2. Clone the project and start PostgreSQL

 ```sh
 git clone https://github.com/swaznil/project1.git